 Everything is organized and located in one area making it easier to find what you need right when you need it.
 No more searching for lost papers or missing bills.
 And if we know anything it’s this, less chaos equals a happier family and a happier us.

 So when the kiddos start asking, “Mom, what’s for dinner?”
 You can simply respond with: “Did you check the menu in our command center?”

-Another pro to this decluttering and simplifying a home feature is that family command centers are a fun way to inject a little bit of your family’s personality into another space in your home.
+Another pro is that family command centers are a fun way to inject a little bit of your family’s personality into another space in your home.

 They’re easy to create, you can DIY one rather quickly just by using what you already have, or you can skip the DIY and buy a system that fits your home’s personality to a “T”.

 Another bonus of a home hub is that it works for any stage of life.
 From school-aged children to teens even to empty nesters.

 Crafting a highly personalized family command center is fairly easy.
 Just search on Pinterest for the most trendy command center ideas and start gathering pieces that will go in your chosen area.
 Pick and choose what you like and create a family command center that fits your home and hour family.